Marginal Costing: Definition

-(2).
-Focus on variable costs.
-The fixed costs are constant.
-They do not fluctuate with output whereas variable costs always go up or down with output of course, per unit cost remains the same.
+(2) Focus on variable costs: Fixed costs are constant.
+They do not fluctuate with output.
+By contrast, variable costs always go up or down with the output, while the per unit cost remains the same.

-(4).
-Treatment of fixed costs.
-The fixed expenses are shown in the debit side of profit and loss account of that particular period in which those are incurred.
+(4) Treatment of fixed costs: Fixed expenses are shown on the debit side of the profit and loss account for the period in which they are incurred.

-(5) Basis of pricing.
-The prices are based on marginal cost plus contribution.
-Thus, contribution is the excess of selling price over marginal cost of sales.
+(5) Basis of pricing: Prices are based on marginal cost plus contribution.
+Thus, the contribution is the excess of the selling price over the marginal cost of sales.

-(6) Determination of profitability.
-The profitability of a product is determined after a close study of contribution made available by each unit of output.
+(6) Determination of profitability: The profitability of a product is determined after a close study of the contribution made available by each unit of output.

 Utility/Merits of Marginal Costing

-(1).
-Knowledge of cost classification.
-It is suitable to management in knowing cost classification.
-Fixed Cost is more or less uncontrollable and variable cost always controllable.
-The cost data needed for decision making and profit planning are easily available to the management.
+(1) Knowledge of cost classification: Fixed costs are more or less uncontrollable and variable cost are always controllable.
+The cost data needed for decision-making and profit planning are made readily available for the management.

-(3).
-No danger of over and under charges of overheads.
-In this technique of cost control chances of over and under allocation of overheads are minimized.
+(3) No danger of over and under charges of overheads: In this cost control technique, the risk of over- and under-allocating overheads is minimized.

-(4).
-Relationship of fixed and variable costs.
-The fixed costs are related to time, no reference to output while variable costs are always associated to output.
-Thus, increase in output will show how much extra fund will be available for additional output.
+(4) Relationship of fixed and variable costs: Fixed costs are related to time with no reference to output, while variable costs are always associated with output.
+Thus, an increase in output will reflect how much extra funds will be available for additional output.

-(5).
-Knowledge of minimum output.
-The technique of marginal cost is suitable to know the minimum output to equate fix and variable cost.
-This point is known as BEP (Break-even point) where costs and revenues are always equal.
+(5) Knowledge of minimum output: Marginal costing can indicate the minimum output required to equate fixed and variable cost.
+This point is known as the break-even point (BEP), where costs and revenues are always equal.

 = 80,000 / 5 = 16,000 units.

-(6).
-Knowledge of desired profit.
-Once BEP is known, it is not difficult to know the minimum output for the desired profit.
-Let us take an example to illustrate:
+(6) Knowledge of desired profit: Once the BEP is known, it is easy to work out the minimum output for the desired profit.

 = (80,000 + 10,000) / 5